Remi-Gau/eCobidas/README.md

 neuroimaging ( (f)MRI, (i)EEG, MEG, PET... ) in order to increase transparency
 and reproducibility.

-We want to do this by developing a practical tool based on the COBIDAS checklist that allows users to easily fill in the necessary fields and provide a computer readable output that can then, in turn, be used to automatically generate parts of the methods section.
+We want to do this by developing a practical tool based on best practices guidelines that allows users to easily fill in the necessary fields and provide a computer readable output that can then, in turn, be used to automatically generate parts of the methods section.

+## Prototypes

-**The prototype app for this checklist can be found at those URL**
+**The prototype apps for this checklist can be found at those URL**

 <!-- lint disable -->